diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 data represents a significant portion of data stored in CI/CD tables.
-Once we restrict access to processing archived pipelines, we can move this metadata to a different place - preferably object storage - and make it accessible on demand, when it is really needed again (for example for compliance purposes).
+Once we restrict access to processing archived pipelines, we can move this metadata to a different place - preferably object storage - and make it accessible on demand, when it is really needed again (for example for compliance or auditing purposes).

 Epic: [Link]